steadybit/discovery-kit/go/discovery_kit_sdk/README.md

 # DsicoveryKit Go SDK

-This module contains helper and interfaces which will help you to implement discoveries using the [discovery_kit go api](https://github.com/steadybit/discovery-kit/tree/main/go/discovery_kit_api).
+This module contains helpers and interfaces which will help you to implement discoveries using the [discovery_kit go api](https://github.com/steadybit/discovery-kit/tree/main/go/discovery_kit_api).

-The module encapsulates the following technical aspects and provides helpers for following aspects:
+The module encapsulates the following technical aspects and provides helpers for the following elements:

-- The sdk will wrap around your `describe` call and will provide some meaningful defaults for your endpoint definitions.
+- The SDK will wrap around your `describe` call and provide meaningful defaults for your endpoint definitions.
-- Caching and async discovery execution to decouple the discovery execution from the http requests.
+- Caching and async discovery execution to decouple the discovery execution from the HTTP requests.

 ## Installation